Kenny Vaccaro: Professional career

+Pre-draft

 Vaccaro attended the NFL Scouting Combine and completed all of the combine and positional drills.
 On March 26, 2013, Vaccaro participated at Texas' pro day, but did not perform any drills due to a hip injury.
 He attended private workouts and visits with a few teams, including the Dallas Cowboys, Tennessee Titans, New York Jets, Buffalo Bills, and New Orleans Saints.
 At the conclusion of the pre-draft process, Vaccaro was projected to be a first round pick by NFL draft experts and scouts.
 He was ranked as the top safety prospect in the draft by DraftScout.com, Sports Illustrated, and NFL analyst Mike Mayock.

 New Orleans Saints

+2013 season

-The New Orleans Saints selected Vaccaro in the first round (15th overall) of the 2013 NFL Draft.
+The New Orleans Saints selected Vaccaro in the first round (15th overall) of the 2013 NFL draft.
 Vaccaro was the first safety drafted in 2013 and was the highest safety drafted from the University of Texas since Earl Thomas (14th overall) in 2010.

-2013: Rookie year

 On May 9, 2013, Vaccaro signed a fully guaranteed four-year, $9.42 million contract with a signing bonus of $5.23 million.

 Throughout training camp, Vaccaro competed against Roman Harper to be the starting strong safety.
 Head coach Sean Payton named Vaccaro the backup strong safety behind Harper to start the regular season.

 Vaccaro made his professional regular season debut and first NFL start in the Saints' season-opener against the Atlanta Falcons and made five solo tackles and deflected a pass intended for tight end Tony Gonzalez, which was caught by teammate Roman Harper on fourth down to seal a 23–17 victory.
 Vaccaro became the starting strong safety in Week 3 after Roman Harper sustained a knee injury.
 On September 22, 2013, Vaccaro recorded seven combined tackles, broke up a pass, and made his first career interception during a 31–7 win against the Arizona Cardinals in Week 3.
 In Week 5, he collected five solo tackles, deflected a pass, and made his first career sack on Jay Cutler in the Saints' 26–18 win against the Chicago Bears.
 In Week 10, Vaccaro made three solo tackles and a pass deflection before exiting in the third quarter after sustaining a concussion due to a knee colliding with his helmet while making a tackle during a 49–17 victory against the Dallas Cowboys.
 He remained in concussion protocol and was inactive for the Saints' Week 11 loss to the San Francisco 49ers.
 On December 22, 2013, Vaccaro was carted off the field during the first quarter of the Saints' 17–13 loss against the Carolina Panthers after breaking his ankle while making a tackle.
 On December 25, 2013, the Saints placed Vaccaro on injured reserve as he underwent ankle surgery.

 Vaccaro finished his rookie season with 79 combined tackles (62 solo), eight pass deflections, a sack, a forced fumble, and an interception in 14 games and 14 starts.
-Vaccaro received an overall grade of 82.6 from Pro Football Focus and had the 13th highest grade among all qualifying safeties in 2013.
+He was named to the PFWA All-Rookie Team.